-The Packback Questions platform will be used for online discussion about class topics.
-Packback Questions is an online community where you can ask open-ended questions to build onto what we are covering in class and relate topics to real-world applications.
+The Packback Questions platform will be used for online discussion about class topics and will count towards 10% of your final grade.
+Packback Questions is an online community where you can ask open-ended questions to build on what we are covering in class and relate topics to real-world applications.

-In order to receive full credit for each Packback assignment, you should submit the following each deadline period:
+To receive full credit for each Packback assignment, you should submit the following each deadline period: